subharya83/cvml-exercise/ex14/README.md

-# Audio Pattern Matching Tool
+# Audio Pattern Detection Using Cross-Correlation

-This tool finds occurrences of a short audio pattern (query) within a longer audio file using cross-correlation.
-It outputs timestamps where matches are found along with their correlation scores.
+## Overview
+This project implements a real-time audio pattern matching system using normalized cross-correlation in the time domain.
+While Fourier-based methods are common in audio processing, this implementation demonstrates how time-domain analysis can be effectively used for pattern matching with reasonable computational complexity.

-## Dependencies
+## Dependencies & Building

 - C++ compiler with C++11 support
 - [AudioFile](https://github.com/adamstark/AudioFile) (header-only library for audio file handling)

-## Building
+Build using:
 ```bash
 g++ -std=c++11 main.cpp -o audio_matcher
 ```